Parseluni/programming-notes/api/flask-postgresQL-alembic-setup.md

         ├── README.md
         └── requirements.txt

-1. Create a file for the model `Book` following the pattern of creating a file for every model (see above):
+1. Create a folder `models` and a file for the model `Book` following the pattern of creating a file for every model (see above):

+      (venv) mkdir models
       (venv) $ touch app/models/book.py

 2. Create a class for each model, here `Book`, to define the model's state and behavior: